motorcycle 101 guides

 • Pay the required fees

-When you are operating with a Massachusetts Class M learner’s permit, you will have to comply with the following restrictions as you practice:
+When operating a Massachusetts Class M learner’s permit, you cannot freely ride your motorcycle since you are considered a beginner.
+You will have to comply with these rules when on the road:

 • You must be supervised by a 21-year-old driver who has been licensed for at least one year